-4. The accepted manuscripts will be published online and author(s) have to pay very nominal fees.
-Before the accepted paper is published, we will inform the fees in the acceptance letter.
+4. The accepted manuscripts will be published online and author(s) have to pay nominal fees.
 Kindly note that ability to pay the publication fee doesn’t necessarily guarantee that the paper will be accepted for publication in GJBAHS*, because we, at GJBAHS*, believe that quality comes first.

 * Global Journal of Biology, Agriculture & Health Sciences (GJBAHS) is an online journal and thus authors should not expect the printed copies of the journal.